NGO-Algorithm-Audit/DUO-CUB/README.md

 # DUO CUB bias analysis indirect discrimination

-This bias analysis is part of a quantitative and qualitative audit of established indirect discrimination in DUO's control process to check whether students were (un)duly allocated college grants.
+This bias analysis is part of a quantitative and qualitative audit of established indirect discrimination in DUO's control process to check whether students were (un)duly allocated college grants, known as the CUB process.

 📄 Audit report: [*Addendum Bias prevented*](https://algorithmaudit.eu/algoprudence/cases/aa202402_bias-prevented_addendum/)

 ℹ️ Data: [Statistics Netherlands](https://www.cbs.nl/nl-nl/maatwerk/2024/21/ontvangers-uitwonendenbeurs-herkomst-2014-2017-2019-2021-en-2022) (aggregation statistics of the migration background of 300.000+ students in the period 2014-22)

 📣 Political reaction: [Apologies](https://www.rijksoverheid.nl/actueel/nieuws/2024/03/01/kabinet-maakt-excuses-voor-indirecte-discriminatie-bij-controles-op-de-uitwonendenbeurs) of Dutch Minister for Education for indirect discrimination in the CUB<sup>*</sup> process

-<sub><sup>*</sup>CUB process is a control procedure that checks whether college grants are (un)duly allocated to students</sub>

 ## Key findings
 -   **Finding 1:** The CUB process as a whole has been biased against students with a non-European migration background.